The64thGamer/cheeseepedia/content/wiki/Santa Ana, CA.md

 contributors = ["CEC Kokomo","The 64th Gamer"]
 gallery = []
 +++
-**_Santa Ana, CA**_ was a _Chuck E. Cheese's Pizza Time Theatre_ that should have opened in the early 1980s with a , but was ultimately never built for unknown reasons, but can include corporate was unable to find a franchisee, or the store was cancelled.
+**_Santa Ana, CA**_ was a _Chuck E. Cheese's Pizza Time Theatre_ that should have opened in the early 1980s with a [Balcony Stage]({{< ref "wiki/Cyberamics Balcony Stage.md" >}}), but was ultimately never built for unknown reasons, but can include corporate was unable to find a franchisee, or the store was cancelled.